Breakthrough/PySceneDetect/README.md

 scene_list = detect('my_video.mp4', ContentDetector())
 ```

 `scene_list` will now be a list containing the start/end times of all scenes found in the video.
+There also exists a two-pass version `AdaptiveDetector` which handles fast camera movement better, and `ThresholdDetector` for handling fade out/fade in events.

 Try calling `print(scene_list)`, or iterating over each scene:

 ```python
 from scenedetect import detect, ContentDetector